ibm-cloud-docs/activity-tracker/manage_events.md

 Categories are defined in the **Categories** section in the web UI.

-The service plan determines the number of days that you have data available for search through the LogDNA web UI.
+The service plan determines the number of days that you have data available for search through the logging UI.
 {: important}